Natestah/BlitzSearch/src/Blitz/Documentation/Usage.md

 "good **!apples**"  will exclude the line containing apples

 ### Whole Word @

 "@apple" matches nothing"
 "@apples" matches the line containing the whole word

+### NOT ! and Whole words @ can be used at the end of the word.

+"good **apples!**" will exclude the line containing apples "apples@" matches the line containing the whole word

 ## Case Sensitivity